Fanfic / The Vinyl And Octavia Series

 - Vinyl and Octavia Engage in Roleplay sounds like a mere Double Entendre when the premise of the two playing a Tabletop RPG becomes clear near the beginning of the story.
 It doesn't become this trope until the story's very last line.

-- Early-Installment Weirdness: The first story in the series is more or less a straight adventure story.
+- Early Installment Weirdness: The first story in the series is more or less a straight adventure story.
 Although there is comedy, the story itself is not one, unlike the rest of the series.
 There's no sexual tension between Vinyl and Octavia, and aside from a few mentionings of shipping, there is no hint that the two have feelings for one another.
 Vinyl spends most of the story referring to Octavia by the nickname "Tavi," a common staple of other fanfiction featuring the two but not this series.
-Finally, this story is around forty-thousand words long and spread out over multiple chapters, unlike the rest of the series, which are all one-shots (with the exception of Vinyl and Octavia Have Multiple Dates and Vinyl and Octavia Engage in Roleplay, but even the former is still only two chapters and is in fact shorter than some of the other stories).
+Finally, this story is around 40,000 words long and spread out over multiple chapters, unlike the rest of the series, which are all one-shots (with the exception of Vinyl and Octavia Have Multiple Dates and Vinyl and Octavia Engage in Roleplay, but even the former is still only two chapters and is in fact shorter than some of the other stories).

 - Although it appears to be the exception rather than the rule, Vinyl and Octavia Engage in Roleplay is also a lengthy fic (over 30,000 words) and is spread over multiple chapters, like Vinyl and Octavia Machete Their Way Through the Jungle.